AkkiD7/backend_web_task/Readme.md

 # Backend Web Task

-This is the backend part of the MERN stack project.
+This project consists of both backend and frontend components.
 Follow the instructions below to set up and run the project.

+---

 ## Prerequisites
 Make sure you have the following installed on your system: